hperrin/tunnelgram/README.md

 This is a template for building an app with [Nymph](http://nymph.io/) and [Tilmeld](http://tilmeld.org/).

-For development, it provides a Docker setup that runs MySQL (or Postgres, or SQLite3), Postfix, Nymph PubSub, and Apache.
-It presents a usable app as a starting point.
-When you're ready to start developing, check out the [API docs](https://github.com/sciactive/nymph/wiki/API-Docs).
+For development, it provides a Docker setup that runs a DB (MySQL, PostgreSQL, or SQLite3), Nginx, Postfix, and Nymph.
+It presents a usable app, built in Svelte, as a starting point.

 ## Installation